🎉 Get up to $1,000 in stock when you fund a new SoFi Active Invest account.* Learn more

 Mark-to-Market Losses During Crises

 Mark-to-market losses can be amplified during a financial crisis when it’s difficult to accurately determine the fair market value of an asset or security.
-When the stock market crashed, for instance, in 1929, banks were moved to devalue assets based on mark to market accounting rules.
-This helped turn what could have been a temporary recession into the Great Depression, one of the most significant economic events in stock market history.
+When the stock market crashed in 1929, for instance, banks were moved to devalue assets based on mark-to-market accounting rules.
+Unfortunately, this helped turn what could have been a temporary recession into the Great Depression, one of the most significant economic events in stock market history.

-During the 2008 financial crisis, mark-to-market accounting practices were a target of criticism as the housing market crashed.
-The market for mortgage-backed securities vanished, meaning the value of those securities took a nosedive.
+As noted above, during the 2008 financial crisis mark-to-market accounting practices were a target of criticism as the market for mortgage-backed securities vanished, and the value of those securities took a nosedive — contributing to the Great Recession.

 The Takeaway